• Menu

 • The water the baby swims in (amniotic fluid) weighs about 2 pounds.

-• The baby itself weighs between 6-10lbs.
+• The baby itself weighs between 6-10 pounds.

 How Much Weight Should I Gain in Pregnancy?